asinger/mongrel2j/README.md

 * The virtual machine takes requires lots of memory compared to most non-vm languages.
 This makes "many small processes" impossible.
 * Doesn't leverage stellar concurrency support in Java (java.util.Concurrent).

 If you are not doing much work in the handler (for example, just interacting with a cache), then you probly don't need to spread the work across many processes.
-A couple process per machine for redundancy should be good.
+A couple of processes per machine for redundancy should be good.
 Otherwise, you can scale by starting more processes to a limited extent.

 ### 2. Use 0mq inproc: endpoints with ZMQ PAIR Sockets to pass messages between threads